NinjaWeedle/Sonic-TI-Blast/README.md

 Sonic couldn't just sit there and let Eggman get away- He had to save his friends!
 And so it begins...

-How to run this game on your TI-83+/TI-84+:
---
-1: Send BLAST (BLASTMP if you have OS 2.53MP or higher) to Archive if you plan to use MirageOS/DoorsCS7, otheriwise send BLAST to RAM.
-(FR: Envoyer BLAST à RAM ou à ARCHIVE pour MirageOS/DoorsCS7)
-2: Send Pic8 to RAM.
-(FR: Envoie Pic8 à RAM)
-3: Run prgmBLAST.
-(FR: fonctionner prgmBLAST) For best results on calculators with OS 2.5.3MP or later, make sure to run this program while in classic mode.
-If you followed these steps correctly, you should see a title screen.

-How to run this game on your TI-84+ CE:
-1: Send BLASTCE to RAM.
-2: Run prgmBLASTCE.

 INSTRUCTIONS
 --